scign/amlcapstone/README.md

 ![Endpoint demo](assets/deployed_endpoint_response.png)

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+A screencast showing the following is published on [YouTube](https://youtu.be/1U_jEPqlKUI).
+I forgot to zoom in on the notebooks so as long as you review the screencast in fullscreen mode, and select 1080p quality, the content will be clear.
+The video is uploaded in 1080p.
-- A working model
+- The working model
 - Demo of the deployed model
 - Demo of a sample request sent to the endpoint and its response

 ## Improvements
 ### Imbalance